gowrav-vishwakarma/vnatk-express-sequelize/README.md

     const model = require(path.join(__dirname, file))(sequelize, Sequelize.DataTypes)
 ```

-## Step 1.2: configure and use vnatk-express-sequelize
+## Step 2.0: configure and use vnatk-express-sequelize

 Please add the following code in your `app.js` file.
-(DON'T COPY PASTE WHOLE FILE)
+(DON'T COPY PASTE WHOLE CODE, ITS NOT FULL FILE CODE)

 ```javascript
 // somewhere on the top after